gp-rank13/gp-selector/README.md

 ### Custom Button Colors

-Custom colors can be defined for the variation and song part buttons.
+Custom colors can be defined for the rackspace/song buttons, and the variation/song part buttons.
 This is managed via the optional preferences file (refer below), in which a set of keywords can be listed, along with a corresponding color value.
-Any variation or song part names that contain/match one of these keywords will have the color applied to the button.
+Any rackspace, song, variation, or song part name that contains one of these keywords will have the color applied to the button.
+You can also enter a full name instead of a keyword (e.g. the full rackspace name) if you want to apply the color more specifically.

+The preferences file also allows you to control whether the colors are applied to rackspaces and songs, and/or variations and song parts.

 <img width="180" alt="gp-selector-custom-colors" src="https://user-images.githubusercontent.com/107261652/189472228-be4a7592-e6a3-4622-98c1-8aec16dd28ea.png"> <img width="182" alt="gp-selector-custom-colors-prefs" src="https://user-images.githubusercontent.com/107261652/189472733-694038d4-d1cb-447e-a1e9-073cc8fff3ce.png">